Aafalah/PDF-maldoc-detection/README.md

  /Names 5 0 R
  /Type /Catalog >>

-The content of object 1 show that object 9 will be executed once the document is opened.
+The content of object 1 shows that object 9 will be executed once the document is opened.
 We know object 9 contains a JavaScript block from the previous step.
 Let's check object 9
 ```
 object 9
 ```
 `object 9` returns 3 lines.
-The first line suggest that this object type is "Action", which means it is something that will be performed or executed by the reader.
+The first line suggests that this object type is "Action", which means it is something that will be performed or executed by the application.
 > << /Type /Action

-The second line suggest that is object is a script, of the type "JavaScript.
+The second line suggests that this object is a script, of the type "JavaScript.
 > /S /JavaScript

 The 3rd line provides the JavaScript code:
 > /JS this.exportDataObject({ cName: "template", nLaunch: 0 }); >>

 This suggests the code will export something to the user's computer.
-The *dropped* file name is *template*, and uses 0 as a launch option, which means the file will not be executed once it is saved to the disk.
+The *dropped* filename is *template*, and uses 0 as a launch option, which means the file will not be executed once it is saved to the disk.

 Let's try and find out what the dropped file does.
-Seems like it is a good time to check object 5 with `object 5`, which shows
+It seems like it is a good time to check object 5 with `object 5`, which shows
 > << /EmbeddedFiles 6 0 R >>

 Let's follow the chain: type  `object 6` in the console:
 > << /Names [ template 7 0 R ] >>

 BINGO!
 This is a "*names dictionary*" which is used to give a name to object 7, which is now called *template*.
-Now we know that the JavaScript code will save he content of object 7 to the disk.
+Now we know that the JavaScript code will save the content of object 7 to the disk.
 Let's check what object 7 has in store for us!
 Type `object 7`

 This returns several lines, including the file type of the dropped file, which is another PDF document.
-The last line suggest the content can be found in object 8.
+The last line suggests the content can be found in object 8.
 Type `object 8`

 Oops!
 This object contains some encoded string and what looks like a help message of a program.
 Make a note of the first few lines of the object:
 > << /Length 44156